-Between our clients and our own brand, we have used HARO for earning links in our digital PR campaigns, as well as our link building packages.
+Between our clients and our own brand, we have used HARO for earning links in our digital PR campaigns for our enterprise link building accounts, as well as our link building packages.
 Over the years, success has been found with placements in Coca-Cola, Northwood University, Entrepreneur.com, Nasdaq, and several others using HARO.
 Hopefully this post will help remedy some of the obstacles, and illustrate how to use HARO more efficiently.

 If you’d like to skip ahead to the actual examples, here are the links:

 First off, HARO (Help A Reporter Out) is a service that sends out a free newsletter 3x per day covering the latest requests from journalists and reporters looking for sources as they write articles/ebooks/books, etc. Queries are sent in from journalists, business owners, marketers, entrepreneurs, and the like.
 The idea behind HARO is that “everyone’s an expert at something”, so the newsletters act as a matchmaker of sorts to try and match up these experts with journalists who need sources.
 What makes getting exposure through HARO difficult is the fact that there are so many experts (or at least people that think they’re experts) that respond to these requests.
 With so many people responding to any given request, it can be tough to make an impression.